Joel Pacheco Gonçalves

 McAllen is ranked as the lowest at-risk city in Texas for an earthquake event to occur with an Earthquake Index of 0.000.
 The Dallas-Fort Worth area, however, is listed as a 0.04 and ranked in the top 200 cities most likely to be affected by an earthquake in Texas.
 Also, the USGS National Hazard Map shows that the risk of an earthquake in Dallas has grown tenfold.

 McAllen, though, is well over a thousand miles away from the closest earthquake fault line keeping your assets and our infrastructure safe from an earthquake or landslides.

-McAllen, TX is also a low-risk area for tornadoes.
-According to records, the largest tornado in the McAllen area was no larger than an F3 that occurred almost over 40 years ago.
+McAllen is also a low-risk area for tornadoes.
+According to records, the largest tornado in the McAllen was no larger than an F3 and it occurred almost over 40 years ago.

 Cities like Houston and Dallas are at very high risk for tornadoes averaging more than five dangerous tornadoes a year in each city.
 According to USA.com Natural Extremes data, Houston and Dallas have a Tornado Index 65% higher than the Texas average and almost triple the nation’s index.